 Prior experience or engagement

 - Applicants to the program in International Business Law or International IP Transactions should be able to demonstrate prior coursework or work experience in the field of practice on which their program focuses.

-- For the programs in Sports Law and Legal Technology & Operations, prior training is by no means required, but applicants should have a keen interest in topics being treated within the respective field.
+- For the program in Legal Technology & Operations, prior training is by no means required, but applicants should have a keen interest in topics being treated within the respective field.

 Strong English language skills